cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 transmit the salt from server to client in the clear, hence losing the secrecy of the salt and its defense against pre-computation.

-sWe note that as shown in {{OPAQUE}}, these protocols, and any aPAKE in the model from {{GMR06}}, can be converted into an aPAKE secure against pre-computation attacks at the expense of an additional OPRF execution.
+We note that as shown in {{OPAQUE}}, these protocols, and any aPAKE in the model from {{GMR06}}, can be converted into an aPAKE secure against pre-computation attacks at the expense of an additional OPRF execution.